kapteyn-astro/kapteyn/SPHINX/spectralbackground.rst

 **Conclusions**

     * The extension HEL or LSR after FELO in *CTYPE1* is not used in the calculations.
-But when you omit a valid extension the axis will be treated as a linear axis.
+      But when you omit
+      a valid extension the axis will be treated as a linear axis.
-    * In the example above one can replace *FELO-HEL* in *CTYPE1* by FITS standard *VOPT-F2W* showing that FELO is in fact the same as *VOPT-F2W*.
+    * In the example above one can replace *FELO-HEL* in *CTYPE1* by FITS standard *VOPT-F2W* showing that for WCSLIB *FELO-HEL* is in fact the same as *VOPT-F2W*.

 AIPS axis type VELO